 So when you are making whipped cream be sure to use the higher-fat option for the best texture and richness.

+According to the USDA, dairy products should be consumed within a week of opening.
 For proper whipped cream storage, keep it in the refrigerator below 40°F (4°C) and use it by the expiration date on the carton.

 How to Make Bourbon Whipped Cream